 Chatbots: a Comprehensive Beginner’s Guide

-Chatbots are actively taking over the social media space, e-commerce platforms and even corporate websites.
+Chatbots are actively taking over the social media space, e-commerce platforms, and even corporate websites.
 Just like any “next big thing,” the chatbots matter raises dozens of questions to be answered.
-In this article, we’ll have a closer look at what chatbots are, whether they are useful for digital businesses and how to make best of them if you’re grimly determined to use one.
+In this article, we’ll have a closer look at what chatbots are, whether they are useful for digital businesses and how to make the best of them if you’re grimly determined to use one.
 Check out Skelia’s chatbots guide below.

 What are Chatbots?